massalabs/station/README.md

 In this section you will find a non-exhaustive list of such options and examples of how you can use them.

 --node-server : Specify which Massa network Thyra will communicate with while runnning.
-Accepts a constant or a custom IP address, like below :
+Accepts a URL, an IP address or one of the following values :

  - TESTNET : Uses Massa's testnet
  - LABNET : Uses Massa's labnet